uploadcare/file-uploader/upload-blocks/README.md

 ### Block templates

-You can quickly redefine any block template by setting the new `template` property value to any block class.
+You can quickly override any block template by setting the new `template` property value to any block class.
 Here is an example:

 ```js
 import { UC } from '@uploadcare/upload-blocks';